 Among people aged 25–29 and those aged 30–34, female NEET rates were consistently higher than male NEET rates in almost all of the EU Member States.
-The only exception is Luxembourg where the NEET rate for women aged 25-29 was 2.6 percentage points lower than the one for men, by 0.1 percentage points.
-For the first of these two age groups, the biggest gender gaps of more than 20.0 points were recorded in Slovakia and Czechia, where NEET rates for women were respectively 20.5 and 22.2 percentage points higher than those for men.
-The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of 20.0 percentage points or more were recorded in Greece, Hungary and Slovakia, while the gap in Czechia rose to 33.2 percentage points.
+The only exception is Luxembourg where the NEET rate for women aged 25-29 was slightly lower than the one for men, by 0.1 percentage points.
+For the first of these two age groups, the biggest gender gaps of more than 20.0 points were recorded in Slovakia and Czechia, where NEET rates for women were respectively 21.5 and 25.3 percentage points higher than those for men.
+The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of 20.0 percentage points or more were recorded in Romania, Slovakia and Hungary, while the gap in Czechia rose to 32.9 percentage points.

 NEETs: analysis by activity status

-Young female NEETs were more likely to be inactive, while young male NEETs were more likely to be unemployed
+Young female NEETs were more likely to be outside the labour force than young male NEETs

-A higher proportion of young (aged 20–34) female NEETs in the EU were economically inactive (not actively seeking work) compared with young male NEETs of the same age, who were roughly equally unemployed or outside the labour force.
-This gender difference may be attributed, in part, to family structures, as a higher proportion of young women (than young men) spend time caring for children and/or other family members.
+A higher proportion of young (aged 20–34) female NEETs in the EU were outside the labour force (not actively seeking work) compared with young male NEETs of the same age, who were roughly equally unemployed or outside the labour force.
+This gender difference may be attributed, in part, to family structures, as a higher proportion of young women (than young men) may spend time caring for children and/or other family members.